George Washington's crossing of the Delaware River: Attack

-On the morning of December 26, as soon as the army was ready, Washington ordered it split into two columns, one under the command of himself and General Greene, the second under General Sullivan.
-The Sullivan column would take River Road from Bear Tavern to Trenton while Washington's column would follow Pennington Road, a parallel route that lay a few miles inland from the river.
+On the morning of December 26, as soon as the Continental Army was ready, Washington ordered it split into two columns, one Washington personally commanded with General Greene, and a second led by General Sullivan.
+The Sullivan column would take River Road from Bear Tavern to Trenton while Washington's column would follow Pennington Road, a parallel route that lay a few miles inland from the Delaware River.

 Meanwhile, the Hessians were held up at Trenton.
-In the days approaching Christmas they experienced numerous partisan skirmishes around Trenton, and were subjected to frequent gunfire at night, along with repeated false alarms.
-By Christmas Eve the Hessians were tired and weary.
-As a storm and heavy snowfall occurred on Christmas night, Colonel Rall assumed there would be no attack of any consequence to worry about.
-While Rall was in Trenton he and some of his top officers spent Christmas evening at the home of Abraham Hunt, Trenton's postmaster, where Hunt played the role of a Loyalist and placated Rall and his officers with food and plenty of drink into the late hours of the evening and morning, which, by many accounts, compromised Rall's ability to respond to Washington's surprise attack at daybreak.
+In the days approaching Christmas, they experienced numerous skirmishes around Trenton, and were subjected to frequent gunfire at night, along with repeated false alarms.
+By Christmas Eve, the Hessians were tired and weary.
+As a storm and heavy snowfall began Christmas night, Colonel Rall assumed there would be no attack of any consequence to worry about.
+While Rall was in Trenton, he and some of his top officers spent Christmas evening at the home of Abraham Hunt, Trenton's postmaster, where Hunt played the role of a Loyalist and placated Rall and his officers with food and plenty of drink into the late hours of the evening and morning, which, by many accounts, compromised Rall's ability to respond to Washington's surprise attack at daybreak.

 Washington attacked an unsuspecting Rall and his troops and in little time had scattered and divided them and ultimately won the battle.
-Only three Americans were killed and six wounded, while 22 Hessians were killed with 98 wounded.
-During the battle Colonel Rall was mortally wounded, while the Americans captured 1,000 prisoners and seized muskets, powder, and artillery.
+Only three Americans were killed and six wounded, while 22 Hessians were killed, with 98 wounded.
+During the battle Colonel Rall was mortally wounded, and died the next day.
+The Americans captured nearly 1,000 prisoners, and seized muskets, gunpowder, artillery pieces, and drums.

 Return to Pennsylvania

 Following the battle, Washington had to execute a second crossing that was in some ways more difficult than the first.
-In the aftermath of the battle, the Hessian supplies had been plundered, and, in spite of Washington's explicit orders for its destruction, casks of captured rum were opened, so some of the celebrating troops got drunk, probably contributing to the larger number of troops that had to be pulled from the icy waters on the return crossing.
+In the aftermath of the battle, the Hessian supplies had been plundered, and, in spite of Washington's explicit orders for its destruction, casks of captured rum were opened, so some of the celebrating troops got drunk, probably contributing to the larger number of troops that had to be pulled from the icy Delaware River waters on the return crossing.
 They also had to transport the large numbers of prisoners across the river while keeping them under guard.
 One American acting as a guard on one of the crossings observed that the Hessians, who were standing in knee-deep ice water, were "so cold that their underjaws quivered like an aspen leaf."

 The victory had a marked effect on the troops' morale.
 Soldiers celebrated the victory, Washington's role as a leader was secured, and Congress gained renewed enthusiasm for the war.